KazApps/fastshogi/man.md

     Play N games concurrently, limited by the number of hardware threads.
 Default value is 1.

 - --compliance ENGINE [ARGS]
-    Check the UCI compliance of an engine by running it with the specified arguments.
+    Check the USI compliance of an engine by running it with the specified arguments.

 - -crc32 pgn=true
     Calculate the CRC32 checksum for the PGN file.